mveres/FunctionalThinking/README.md

 - it is a mechanism for checking a value against a pattern
 - a successful match can also deconstruct a value into its constituent parts
-- it is a more powerful version of the `switch` statement
+- it is a more powerful version of the `switch` statement from imperative programming

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />